andyyankai/psdr-jit/README.md

 ```bash
 pip install .
 ```
-Notice that it would also install `drjit` as `psdr-jit` depends on it.
+Notice that it would also install `drjit` as `psdr-jit` depends on it. `cudatoolkit` is also required.

 ## Getting Started
 ```python